Anomaly Detection based on Markov Data: A Statistical Depth Approach: Depth functions for Markov Chains

 \end{theorem}

-The above result deserves some comments.
+The above result deserves comments.
 It proves that error bounds (in expectation, in probability) for point-wise deviations between $D_{\Pi}(\mathbf{x})$ and $D_{\hat{\Pi}}(\mathbf{x})$ can be straightforwardly deduced from bounds for the maximal deviations over the class $\mathcal{A}$ between the transition probability $\Pi_x$ and its estimator $\hat{\Pi}_x$ at the successive points $x$ forming the path $\mathbf{x}$ considered.
-In addition, as $\min_{1\leq i<n}D_{\Pi_{x_{i-1}}}(x_i) \to 0$, the factor $D_{\Pi}(\mathbf{x})/\epsilon$ on the right hand side of \eqref{eq:bound} increases to $\infty$, showing that the smaller the Markov depth value to be estimated with a given error bound, the higher the accuracy of the transition probability estimator required.
+In addition, as $\min_{1\leq i<n}D_{\Pi_{x_{i-1}}}(x_i)$ gets smaller, the factor $D_{\Pi}(\mathbf{x})/\epsilon$ on the right hand side of \eqref{eq:bound} increases to $\infty$, showing that the smaller the Markov depth value to be estimated with a given error bound, the higher the accuracy of the transition probability estimator required.

-\textbf{Computational issues.} Various efficient algorithmic procedures have been designed to compute the values taken by a depth function in the multivariate case, based on a discrete, empirical distribution (see \textit{e.g.} \cite{MM22} and \url{https://data-depth.github.io}).
-The approach below shows how to use the latter to estimate the values taken by a Markov depth.

-Attention should be paid to the fact that the complexity of estimating the value the Markov depth function $D_{\hat{\Pi}}$ takes at a path of length $n+1$ through Algorithm \ref{alg:estimating_markov_depth} is of order $O(ng(M,d))$, where $O(g(M,d))$ represents the complexity of the numerical procedure used to compute the value taken by an empirical depth function $\Depth_{\hat{P}}$ based on \(M\) independent samples of \(P\).
-For instance, we have $g(M,d)=M^{d-1}\log M$ in the case of Tukey's half-space depth, see \textit{e.g.} \cite{LiuZuo2014,DyckerhoffM16}.
-In comparison, the complexity of calculating the value taken by the multivariate depth at $(x_1,\; \ldots,\; x_n)$, viewed as a point of $\mathbb{R}^{nd}$, based on $M$ paths of length $n$ (viewed as $M$ sample points in $\mathbb{R}^{nd}$) is of order $O(g(M,nd))$ (namely, $M^{nd-1}\log M$ in the case of Tukey's depth).
+{\bf Computational issues.} Various efficient algorithmic procedures have been designed to compute the values taken by a depth function in the multivariate case, based on a discrete, empirical distribution \cite{MM22}.
+The approach below shows how to use the latter to estimate the values taken by a Markovian sample path depth.
+Attention should be paid to the fact that the complexity of estimating the value that $D_{\hat{\Pi}}$ takes at a path of length $n+1$ through Algorithm \ref{alg:estimating_markov_depth} is of order $O(ng(M,d))$, where $O(g(M,d))$ is the numerical complexity of computing the value taken by the empirical depth function $\Depth_{\hat{P}}$ based on \(M\) independent samples of \(P\).
+For instance, we have $g(M,d)=M^{d-1}\log M$ in the case of the half-space depth, see \textit{e.g.} \cite{DyckerhoffM16}.
+In comparison, the complexity of calculating the value taken by the multivariate depth at $(x_0,\ldots,x_n)$, viewed as a point of $\mathbb{R}^{(n+1)d}$, based on $M$ paths of length $n+1$ (viewed as $M$ sample points in $\mathbb{R}^{(n+1)d}$) is of order $O(g(M,(n+1)d))$ (namely, $M^{(n+1)d-1}\log M$ in the case of the half-space depth).
 As a result, the Markov depth offers considerable computational advantages over the direct use of multivariate depth when considering ``long'' trajectories.